 On Spendesk, you can activate an additional module to check and pay your supplier invoices.
-If you are interested, contact your Customer Success manager for more information.
+If you are interested, go to this page and enable the invoice toggle.

 Working with freelancers is very handy when you need to reinforce a team or bring in specific expertise.
 However, paying your freelancers does not work quite the same way as paying your suppliers.

 ⚠️ Be careful: a freelancer is not an employee.
-Thus, his/her rights and duties are different from an employee.
+Thus, their rights and duties are different from an employee's.

 Choosing between assignment or flat fee

-Before working with your freelancer, you should start to define whether you are hiring him or her for a particular assignment or task (flat fee).
+Before working with your freelancer, you should start to define whether you are hiring them for a particular assignment or task (flat fee).

 In the first case, the assignment often lasts several days or weeks (or even months in some cases) and can include several types of tasks.

 It happens that for the missions, freelancers come to work at your office.
 In this case, we talk about on-site work, and they are on duty to take reasonable care of the project.
 Companies are fond of this organisation: it doesn't increase their payroll, but they have an expert on-site.
-On the freelancer's side, he/she receives a paid assignment over several weeks.
+On the freelancer's side, they receive a paid assignment that lasts several weeks.

-⚠️ Be careful: for on-site assignments, the freelancer may ask you to refund his/her markup fees.
+⚠️ Be careful: for on-site assignments, the freelancer may ask you to refund their markup fees.
 Don't forget to take them into account in your budget!

 In the second case, the flat flee is less flexible, and the freelancer may refuse to carry out a task outside of your agreement.
-He has strict liability, and most of the time, the freelancer works at home.
+They have a strict liability, and most of the time, the freelancer works at home.

-👉 Whichever solution you choose, check out about his/her hourly or daily rates and compare with other freelancers.
+👉 Whichever solution you choose, check out about their hourly or daily rates and compare with other freelancers.
 Ask them for an estimate to avoid any unpleasant surprises!